 A culture of service From a collaborative, family team

 Marty learned firsthand how important financial planning can be when, in the 1970s, a grocery chain put his father’s small store in Knox, Pennsylvania, out of business in just a few months.
-Although Marty’s father didn’t have a pension, his lifelong commitment to investing in dividend-paying stocks enabled both his mother and father to live many comfortable years in retirement.
+Although Marty’s father didn’t have a pension, his lifelong commitment to investing helped enable both his mother and father to live many comfortable years in retirement.

-Marty graduated from West Virginia University with a B.S. degree in finance and holds his Series 7, 24, 63 and 65 licenses.
+Marty graduated from West Virginia University with a B.S. degree in finance and holds his Series 1,3, 24, 31, 53,63 and 65 licenses.
 He is a strong believer in giving back to the community, having served on the boards of Mount Aloysius College and the Altoona Symphony, and as past president of the Altoona Rotary Club.
 From 1990 to 2000, Marty hosted “Investment Matters,” a live call-in talk show on WRTA-AM radio.
-He currently serves on the board of trustees at the Southern Alleghenies Museum of Art and, as an avid sailor, captains his San Juan 21 sailboat at Lake Glendale.
+He currently serves as Treasurer of the Board of Trustees at the Southern Alleghenies Museum of Art and, as an avid sailor, captains his San Juan 21 sailboat at Lake Glendale.

 **Business nominated must have or have had operations in Blair County for at least 15 years.
 Business should have completed the minimal 15 years of business in 2014.
 Business nominated shall be cited for business accomplishments.
 Business should demonstrate overall stability and growth in Blair County facilities, employment increases at Blair County facilities and increases in customer radius from Blair County operations.
 When compared to others in the industry or field of competition, business nominated should have a leadership position.
 Business should enjoy good visibility and image in the community.
 Company employees should enjoy a good "quality of life" in the work environment.
 Civic and/or volunteer work will be considered as well.
 Business nominated is not required to be a past or present member of The Blair County Chamber of Commerce.